TERMS & CONDITIONS

 7.1 Both parties will comply with all applicable requirements of the Data Protection Legislation.
-This clause 7 is in addition to, and does not relieve, remove or replace, a party’s obligations or rights under the Data Protection Legislation.
+This clause 7 is in addition to and does not relieve, remove or replace a party’s obligations or rights under the Data Protection Legislation.
 In this clause 7, Applicable Laws means the Data Protection Legislation from time to time in force in Jersey and any other law that applies in Jersey.

-7.2 The parties acknowledge that for the purposes of the Data Protection Legislation, the Customer is the controller and the Supplier is the processor.
+7.2 The parties acknowledge that for the purposes of the Data Protection Legislation, the Customer is the controller, and the Supplier is the processor.

-7.3 Without prejudice to the generality of clause 7.1, the Customer will ensure that it has all necessary appropriate consents and notices in place to enable lawful transfer of the personal data to the Supplier for the duration and purposes of the Contract.
+7.3 Without prejudice to the generality of clause 7.1, the Customer will ensure that it has all necessary, appropriate consents and notices in place to enable lawful transfer of the personal data to the Supplier for the duration and purposes of the Contract.
 Including the Customer confirming it has the consent of the Participants for the recording or photographing of the Participants by the Supplier in the course of supplying the Services for the purpose of promotional material to be made available both in print and online.
-If such consent is not received from the Participants it is the duty of the Customer to inform the Supplier before the Training Date.
+If such consent is not received from the Participants, it is the duty of the Customer to inform the Supplier before the Training Date.

 7.4 Without prejudice to the generality of clause 7.1, the Supplier shall, in relation to any personal data processed in connection with the performance by the Supplier of its obligations under the Contract:

-(a) ensure that it has in place reasonable appropriate technical and organisational measures, reviewed and approved by the Customer, to protect against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures;
+(a) ensure that it has in place reasonable, appropriate technical and organisational measures, reviewed and approved by the Customer, to protect against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures;

 (b) ensure that all personnel who have access to and/or process personal data are obliged to keep the personal data confidential save where consent has been otherwise agreed with the Customer; and

-(c) not transfer any personal data outside of Jersey, the United Kingdom or European Economic Area unless the prior written consent of the Customer has been obtained and the following conditions are fulfilled:
+(c) not transfer any personal data outside of Jersey, the United Kingdom or the European Economic Area unless the prior written consent of the Customer has been obtained and the following conditions are fulfilled: